ssvassiliev/Summer_School_General/_episodes/09-planning.md

 can improve the utilization of resources especially if the tasks are sorted from the longest to the shortest.

-However special care needs to be taken to avoid race-conditions, where two processes take the same task from the stack.
-Having a dedicated manager- process to assign the work to the compute processes introduces overhead and can become a bottle-neck when very large number of compute processes are involved.
+However, special care needs to be taken to avoid race-conditions, where two processes take the same task from the stack.
+Having a dedicated manager- process to assign the work to the compute processes introduces overhead and can become a bottle-neck when a very large number of computing processes are involved.

 This also increases the amount of communication needed.

+{% include links.md %}